Bunkhouse Studios Membership Guidelines

 SIGNING UP FOR MEMBERSHIP

 When you sign up for a membership through the signup form, your membership is effective immediately.
-You are welcome use the studio as soon as you’ve been provided an studio tour (best to set that up before you purchase a day pass or month membership).
+You are welcome use the studio as soon as you’ve been provided you’ve signed an updated Membership Agreement and had a studio tour (best to set that up before you purchase a day pass or month membership).
 You may use a credit card, debit card or Paypal account to sign up for auto-payments from our website.

 Member Benefits